hubidu/heimdall-io/report-app/README.md

 ## In Progress

+- Test details: Should have an indication about the test status on other devices
+- Open screenshots in new tab on click

+## Backlog V 2.0

+- IDEA Detect broken image links
 - IDEA Add forward/backward buttons to quickly navigate between screenshots

-## Backlog V 2.0

 - Source View: Could use this https://bitbucket.check24.de/s/-1746010450/ca3ded2/1/1.0/_/download/resources/com.atlassian.bitbucket.server.bitbucket-web:skipped-container/torn-edge.png to mark hidden text fragments
 - Diff View: Should also diff line in source since that might be the cause for the failure
 - CHORE Switch to https://github.com/conorhastings/react-syntax-highlighter
 - details: when test failed: Provide a link to the last successful run
-- Test details: Should have an indication about the test status on other devices
 - Test with ava-codeceptjs project
 - IDEA Group data driven tests: Actually it's always the same test just with variations
 - IDEA Add a mini-thumbnail bar (filmstrip) to quickly navigate between screenshots